kwinsch/qgis-server-docker/README.md

 To build the Docker container run `sudo docker build -t qgis-server-docker:latest .` which will build and push the image to your local docker registry.

 Then deploy it with `sudo docker run --rm -v /tmp/qgis:/var/local/qgis -p 8004:80 --name qgis-server qgis-server-docker:latest`.
 As you may have identified, this will map the local directory `tmp/qgis` to serve as the project folder.
 Once started, you can simply drop your QGIS project files and layers into `/tmp/qgis/projects`.
 Modify this path and the desired port to your liking.
+The `--rm` flag will delete the container after termination.
+Choose other flags for persistent deployment or create a corresponding Docker compose file.

 Use at your own risk.